matrix-org/synapse/docs/specification.rst

 Power levels for users are defined in ``m.room.power_levels``, where both a default and specific users' power levels can be set.
 By default all users have a power level of 0, other than the room creator whose power level defaults to
-100. Power levels for users are tracked per-room even if the user is not present in the room.
+100. Users can grant other users increased power levels up to their own power level.
+For example, user A with a power level of 50 could increase the power level of user B to a maximum of level 50.
+Power levels for users are tracked per-room even if the user is not present in the room.

 State events may contain a ``required_power_level`` key, which indicates the minimum power a user must have before they can update that state key.
-The only exception to this is when a user leaves a room.
+The only exception to this is when a user leaves a room, which revokes the user's right to update state events in that room.

 To perform certain actions there are additional power level requirements defined in the following state events: